mattppal/blog/src/content/blog/declarative-imperative.md

 Thanks to Google (and LLMs 🤖), #2 is pretty easy.
 So really, _all_ I need to understand is the solution and edge cases...
 That's insanely powerful.

 Could you imagine if the same thing were true for data orchestration?
 Transformation?
 Analysis?
 The technical barrier to entry would be effectively reduced to zero.

-###

-- What's the current state of paradigms in data-eng tooling?

-  - Most code patterns are _currently_ imperative.
-Data engineering is a new industry, but many problems are _solved problems_.
-  - We're behind in shifting to _declarative_ interfaces.
-    - Why are we building solutions from scratch in 2023?
-    - We need flexible tooling that can be both _declarative_ and _imperative_.

-- Highlight the need for both approaches in a data team:
-  - Different users have varying skill sets and preferences for expressing their intent.
-    - Imperative code offers flexibility and empowers users to solve specific problems.
-    - Declarative code enables rapid development, scalability, and ease of maintenance.
-  - Many problems are solved problems (declarative).
-  - Hard problems require custom solutions (imperative).
-- Emphasize the importance of feedback between the two approaches:
-  - Solutions developed imperatively can be transformed into declarative interfaces.
-    - Helps democratize complex solutions, making them accessible to a wider range of users.
-    - Declarative interfaces serve as building blocks for reusable components and higher-level abstractions.

 ## Additional considerations